fxnnxc/Kakaotalk_conversation/README.md

 |:--:|
 | Joker |

+Joker has quite complex sentimental

 |<a href="#"><img src="./images/img3.png" width="350px" height="300px" title ="Main Window" alt="hello!" /></a>| <a href="#"><img src="./images/img4.png" width="350px" height="300px" title ="Main Window" alt="hello!" /></a>|
 |:--:|:--:|
 | Harry Potter 1 | Harry Potter 2 |

+Here is a surprising idea.
+Dumbledoor shows up at the end of the movies and his sentimental is quite constant